Mary Losch, Ph.D.

 Erin O. Heiden, MPH, Ph.D.

-Erin Heiden is a Senior Research Scientist at the CSBR.
+Erin Heiden is an Assistant Director at the CSBR.
 Her education includes a Master of Public Health degree and Ph.D. in Community and Behavioral Health from the University of Iowa with an emphasis in health communication and occupational injury prevention research.
 Erin’s research interests include evaluation and policy research, psycho-social factors and effects of injury, and injuries among individuals with disabilities.
 She leads several CSBR projects focused on STEM evaluation and monitoring in the state.

 Ki Park, Ph.D.

-Ki Park is a Senior Research Scientist at the CSBR.
+Ki Park is an Assistant Director at the CSBR.
 He holds an M.A. in Health Education and Promotion from UNI and a Ph.D. in Community and Behavioral Health with an emphasis in health communication from the University of Iowa.
 He has been part of the CSBR research team as a student research assistant before joining as a staff member in 2013.
 Dr. Park leads CSBR projects focused on understanding gambling outcomes and treatment, analysis of complex data and use of social media and organic data as complements to traditional quantitative and qualitative methods.

 Rod Muilenburg, B.L.S.

-Rod graduated with a B.L.S. from UNI in 2000.
-As Associate Field Supervisor, he assists with the coordination and supervision of the day-to-day activities in the telephone interviewing lab.
+Rod Muilenburg is the Field Supervisor at the CSBR.
+He graduated from UNI with a B.L.S in 2000 and joined the CSBR as a staff member in 2001.
+Rod coordinates and supervises the day-to-day activities in the telephone interviewing lab.
 He oversees WinCATI operations and programs questionnaires in Ci3.
-Rod is also the Project Coordinator for the Iowa Barriers to Prenatal Care Project and the Iowa Gambling Treatment Outcomes Study and coordinates logistics for projects involving large self-administered mailback modes.
+Rod is also the Project Coordinator for the Iowa Barriers to Prenatal Care Project and the Iowa Gambling Treatment Outcomes Study and coordinates logistics for projects involving large self-administered mailback surveys.

 Thomas M. Turner, B.A.